 Discover all of Padua and its environs easily and conveniently with PadovaCard, the pass that lets you see 12 monuments, take buses and trams, and park in the city free.

-Padua also boasts its fair share of historic re-evocations: the Palio dei 10 Comuni del Montagnese, a spectacular horse run set against the gorgeous Rocca degli Alberi fortress and taking place every year August-September.
+Padua also boasts its fair share of historic re-enactments: the Palio dei 10 Comuni del Montagnese, a spectacular horse run set against the gorgeous Rocca degli Alberi fortress takes place every year August-September.

 Another breathtaking display is that of the Giostra (Joust) della Rocca di Monselice.

-Revel in the numerous sagre and festivals celebrating the area’s enogastronomic products and delicacies – among them are the Festa dei Bisi (peas) of Baone, the Festa della Fragola (Strawberry) in Camposampiero, the Festa del Prosciutto of Montagnana, the Festa dell’Olio (oil) dei Colli, the Feste dei Bigoli in Colli Euganei, the Festa della Giuggiola of Arquà Petrarca, and the epic wine festivals dedicated to the most prestigious DOC wines, including Vini Euganei and the Mostra dei Vini Doc.
+Revel in the numerous sagre and festivals celebrating the area’s enogastronomic products and delicacies – among them are the Festa dei Bisi (peas) of Baone, the Festa della Fragola (Strawberry) in Camposampiero, the Festa del Prosciutto of Montagnana, the Festa dell’Olio (olive oil) dei Colli, the Feste dei Bigoli in Colli Euganei, the Festa della Giuggiola of Arquà Petrarca, and the epic wine festivals dedicated to the most prestigious D.O.C. wines, including Vini Euganei and the Mostra dei Vini Doc.

 Famous first courses include pasta e fagioli (pasta and beans), a variety of hen soups (minestra marida) and bìgoli, a type of fat spaghetti.
 Squid ink often serves as a pasta sauce.

-Near the crenellated cities of Este and Montagnana, since pig farming is common, it is possible to taste appetizing cold cuts such as the Prosciutto Berico Euganeo and the soppressa (aged salami).
+Near the crenellated cities of Este and Montagnana, since pig farming is common, it is possible to taste appetizing charcuterie, particularly the Prosciutto Berico Euganeo and the soppressa (aged salami).

 Obviously, dishes also focus on the main ingredient of Venetian food: polenta.
 Quite famous is the fasoà, made with lard.

-As for typical cakes, try the pazientina (with zabaglione cream), the fregolòtta or sbrisolona, the Paduan fugassa - one of the oldest desserts - and the figassa, with dried figs macerated in grappa.
+As for typical pastries, try the pazientina (with zabaglione cream), the fregolòtta or sbrisolona, the Paduan fugassa - one of the oldest desserts - and the figassa, with dried figs macerated in grappa.

 Since Paduans are devoted to their Patron Saint, St. Anthony, some local pastries were created to honor him: amarettoni, merletti, pan and dolce del Santo.

-These many delicious dishes should definitely be served with the excellent wines certificated by the consortium of Colli Euganei DOC, Merlara DOC, the DOC wines of Bagnoli and Corti Benedettine.
+These many delicious dishes should definitely be served with the excellent wines certified by the Consortium of Colli Euganei DOC, Merlara DOC, the DOC wines of Bagnoli, and Corti Benedettine.

-There are also excellent liqueurs, flavored with local herbs and fruit.
-The Spritz, a favorite just about everywhere, originates here; it isan alcoholic cocktail made with white dry sparkling wine and water, and served as aperitif.
+The local liqueurs, flavored with local herbs and fruit, are excellent.
+Not only, but the Spritz, a favorite just about everywhere, originates here; it is an alcoholic cocktail made with white dry sparkling wine and water, and served at aperitivo.

-Green landscapes and enchanting medieval villages characterize the Tuscia and its capital.
-It's an oasis of good food and relaxation, situated between the legacies of the Etruscans and the Via Francigena, where the rhythms of life from the mountains to the sea are dictated by nature and the ...
+Green landscapes and enchanting Medieval villages characterize the Tuscia zone and its capital, Viterbo.
+It is an oasis of good food and relaxation, situated amidst the legacies of the Etruscans and the Via Francigena , where the rhythms of life ...